stearagon/rails-lite/README.md

 # Rails-Lite
   This is a stripped down version of the Rails Controller and Router functionality.

-  There are six tests servers you can run to see examples of the different functions:<br>
+  There are six test servers you can run to see examples of the different functions:<br>
   * renders html/erb template <br>
   * invoke the proper action from url address <br>
   * stores cookies <br>